- Located in East Asia between North Atlantic Ocean and Sea of Japan East of Korean peninsula

 Every country has its own laws that apply to its citizens marrying a person from a different country.
 Getting married to a Japanese citizen with the goal of eventually bringing them to Canada to live is a process with many steps.

-If you then file a Canadian sponsorship application for your Jamaican spouse or partner, this application takes an average of 10-12 months.
+If you file a Canadian sponsorship application for your Jamaican spouse or partner, this application takes an average of 10-12 months.

 A visitor visa application for your spouse or partner to visit you in Canada while the sponsorship applications are processing takes an average of 3 –14 days.